 I quick headed to the shower, bringing along Dawn dish detergent when my friend Robin suggested that it helped.
 I scrubbed and scrubbed my hair with 2 different shampoos AND the Dawn, and it was quite evident that the pink?
 Wasn’t going anywhere.

-In a panic, I texted Kelli, consulted Matt and his mom, who was our super-helpful household manager while we were traipsing around downtown getting colored cornstarch shot at us, and eventually decided that I needed to enlist the help of Anne, my amazing hairstylist, because I seriously looked like a drug addict.
-(Psst…if you need a new stylist, call Anne, and tell her I sent you!
-You don’t have to wait for a hair emergency to call her :).)
+In a panic, I texted Kelli, consulted Matt and his mom, who was our super-helpful household manager while we were traipsing around downtown getting colored cornstarch shot at us, and eventually decided that I needed to enlist the help of Anne, my amazing hairstylist, because I seriously looked like I’d tried to color my hair with Kool-Aid in a drug-induced haze.

 I won’t bore you with the details, but let’s just say that a) there was a LOT of laughing at the salon, with everyone in disbelief that the Color Run could do something like this to my hair and b) even with their products and mad skills, my hair was still orange/pink in spots after a few tries at removal.